GuildCrafts/web-development-js/_goals/123-Core_Algorithms.md

 Write tests and implementations for algorithms commonly used in job interviews.

+An "algorithm" is a technical term for "a particular set of steps to solve a defined problem".
+At the smallest scale, a `sum()` function is an example of an algorithm.
+At a large scale, the method by which Netflix recommends movies to its users is also called an algorithm.

 Fork the the [core-algorithms repository][core-algorithms] and use the fork as your project artifact.

 Use the list in the [algorithms.md][algorithms-list] file as a reference for each algorithm.

+In addition, consider doing one or more of the [Courses](#courses) on algorithms listed in the [Resources](#resources).

 ## Context